mikemartin/coatesgroup/content/collections/products/self-service-kiosk.md

 overlay_opacity: 100
 text: 'Self-service kiosks let customers engage with your brand on their own terms.
 Our kiosks, digital screens, and custom-built CMS positively impact the customer experience and drive ROI for your business.'
 show_product_types: false
-seo_title: 'Ordering Reimagined With Self-Service Kiosks'
+seo_title: 'Ordering Reimagined With Self-Service Kiosks | Coates Group'
 seo_description: 'Drive engaging and intuitive customer experiences through our self-service kiosk solution that is flexible, future-proofed, and proven at scale by global brands.
 Learn more.'
 seo_noindex: false
 seo_nofollow: false